-Casey Frazer Hill Mercer died unexpectedly at the age of 28 on June 16, 2011 of injuries sustained in a in a single car accident on June 9, 2011 that occurred in Phippsburg, Maine.
+Casey Frazer Hill Mercer died unexpectedly at the age of 28 on June 16, 2011 of injuries sustained in a single car accident on June 9, 2011 that occurred in Phippsburg, Maine.
 Casey married Tim Mercer, the love of her life, on August 22, 2009.

 Casey was born in Providence, Rhode Island on June 21, 1982.
 She attended Fiske elementary school, and the Diamond and Clarke Middle Schools in Lexington.
 Casey attended Phillips Academy in Andover, Massachusetts where she was the recipient of the Lorant Fellowship, which honored the student who characterized “The Most Earnest Endeavor”.
 This award allowed her to spend the summer after her junior year studying and exploring art, architecture and culture in Barcelona, Spain.
 After graduating from Phillips Academy, she continued her education at Commonwealth Honors College at the University of Massachusetts in Amherst, where she graduated Summa Cum Laude, and was inducted into the Phi Beta Kappa Honor society.
 Casey studied Spanish and Linguistics, and spent a semester in Chile perfecting her language skills.